 Reviewers say the fit is large so if you’re in-between sizes, go low unless you plan to wear mega thick thermal socks.

-And speaking of thermal – these gardening shoes are made from neoprene which is warmer than rubber.
+And speaking of thermal – these gardening boots are made from neoprene which is warmer than rubber.

-Don’t think that just because these gardening shoes cost less than others, they aren’t good quality.
+Don’t think that just because these gardening boots cost less than others, they aren’t good quality.
 There are sturdy, waterproof and will last for years.

 Garden Shoes Buyer’s Guide